Hinduism and Jainism: Self-defence and soldiering

 Jains and Hindus have opinion that violence in self-defence can be justified, and they agree that a soldier who kills enemies in combat is performing a legitimate duty.
 Jain communities accepted the use of military power for their defence, there were Jain monarchs, military commanders, and soldiers.

 Women

 The religion of Jains included women in their fourfold sangha; the religious order of Jain laymen, laywomen, monks and nuns.
 There was a disagreement between early Hinduism, and ascetic movements such as Jainism with the scriptural access to women.
-However, the early svetambara scriptures prevented pregnant women, young women or those who have a small child, to enter to the ranks of nun.
+However, the early svetambara scriptures prevented pregnant women, young women or those who have a small child, to enter the ranks of nun.
 Regardless, the number of nuns given in those texts were always double the number of monks.
-Parshvanatha and Mahavira, the two historical Tirthankars, had large numbers of female devotees and ascetics.
-Tirthankara Mahavira and Jain monks are credited with raising the status of women.
+Parshvanatha and Mahavira, the two historical tirthankaras, had large numbers of female devotees and ascetics.
+Mahavira and other Jain monks are credited with raising the status of women.